tonylubin/Beer-Finder-Punk-api/README.md

 # Functions: #

 - using FETCH with async/await to get data from Api
+- utilised Api endpoints and parameters in a 'data service file' (external to component to keep it simple) for the search function and filtering options, which is then called in a useEffect, according to dependecies of the 'search/filter options'
-- search bar (input) that updates beers to be displayed in a useEffect Hook, fires only when search item is updated
+- search bar (input) that updates beers to be displayed
-- 3 x checkboxes that use a callback function to filter beer data via set condition(s)
+- 3 x checkboxes that use a setState to filter beer data via set condition(s)
-- using useState Hook to hold data for beers data and filtered beer data
+- using useState Hook to hold data for filtered beer data
 - unit tested, where suitable, using JEST/ENZYME

 # RUN: #
+- type: 'npm install'
-- using Node.js type 'npm start'
+- using Node.js type: 'npm start'